MatheuZSecurity/D3m0n1z3dShell/README.md

 <p align="center"><img src="banner.png"></p>

-DemonizedShell is a Tool to gain persistence on linux systems
+Demonized Shell is an Advanced Tool for persistence in linux.

 ### Install